Henry Morton Stanley: Honours and legacy

 A former hospital in St Asaph, north Wales, was named after Stanley in honour of his birth in the area.
 It was formerly the workhouse in which he spent much of his early life.
-Memorials to Stanley were erected in St Asaph and in Denbigh (a statue of Stanley with an outstretched hand) in 2011.
+Memorials to Stanley were erected in St Asaph and in Denbigh (a statue of Stanley with an outstretched hand, by Nick Elphick) in 2011.
 A working party was set up in 2020 to consider new wording for a plaque on the St Asaph obelisk, and a public consultation and vote was held in 2021 over a proposal to remove the Denbigh statue, which resulted in an 80 per cent majority for retaining the statue.

 Taxa named in honour of Stanley include: